Ant: Defence

 Ant mound holes prevent water from entering the nest during rain.

 In addition to defence against predators, ants need to protect their colonies from pathogens.
 Secretions from the metapleural gland, unique to the ants, produce a complex range of chemicals including several with antibiotic properties.
 Some worker ants maintain the hygiene of the colony and their activities include undertaking or necrophoresis, the disposal of dead nest-mates.
-Oleic acid has been identified as the compound released from dead ants that triggers necrophoric behaviour in Atta mexicana while workers of Linepithema humile react to the absence of characteristic chemicals (dolichodial and iridomyrmecin) present on the cuticle of their living nestmates to trigger similar behaviour.
-In Megaponera analis, injured ants are treated by nestmastes with secretions from their metapleural glands which protect them from infection.
+Oleic acid has been identified as the compound released from dead ants that triggers necrophoric behaviour in Atta mexicana while workers of Linepithema humile react to the absence of characteristic chemicals (dolichodial and iridomyrmecin) present on the cuticle of their living nest-mates to trigger similar behaviour.
+In Megaponera analis, injured ants are treated by nest-mates with secretions from their metapleural glands which protect them from infection.
 Camponotus ants do not have a metapleural gland and Camponotus maculatus as well as C. floridanus workers have been found to amputate the affected legs of nestmates when the femur is injured.
 A femur injury carries a greater risk of infection unlike a tibia injury.

 Nests may be protected from physical threats such as flooding and overheating by elaborate nest architecture.
 Workers of Cataulacus muticus, an arboreal species that lives in plant hollows, respond to flooding by drinking water inside the nest, and excreting it outside.
 Camponotus anderseni, which nests in the cavities of wood in mangrove habitats, deals with submergence under water by switching to anaerobic respiration.